gurdiga/gurdiga.github.io/_posts/2016-05-21-we-all-do-tdd.md

 What I’m trying to say here is that if we want answers to stick, we need to bring them up after the questions appear.
 If we’ll start with a policy like “AS OF TODAY, WE’LL TDD ALL THE THINGS!” it will work with as much success as our modern education system.
-If we try to poor wisdom in people’s brains, as valuable as it may be, it will only stick as much as it answers their questions.
+If we try to pour wisdom in people’s brains, as valuable as it may be, it will only stick as much as it answers their questions.